 1. Where was the character born?

 We are shaped by our surroundings.
-Before starting your game you should have talked to your DM and know the setting.
+Before starting your game, talk to your DM and get to know the setting.
 Are you playing in the Sword Coast for your new D&D campaign?
 Or are you playing in a fantasy world the DM created?
 If you’re playing a C’thulu game, are you in Victorian London?
 South Africa?
 Once you know your setting, its your job to figure out where you were born within that world.

 Many regions of any world can define the race you would typically be.
 If you were born in the forests maybe you are an elf?
 Were you born in a small town south of the crags and hills?
 You might be a half-orc.
 Born in a city?
 There is a good chance you’re human.